Record Plant: Changes in management and ownership; lawsuit

 The former Pit/Studio C, renamed Mix 1, was given an SSL 8000 G series board for stereo and surround sound mixes.
 The sunken control area that had been created for the Pit was fitted with custom subwoofers.
-Mix 1 was eventually renamed "the Garden," an oval-shaped mix room designed by Frager and Manny LaCarruba.
+Mix 1 was eventually renamed "the Garden", an oval-shaped mix room designed by Frager and Manny LaCarruba.
 The Garden was a reverse-design studio where the larger tracking room was the new control room and the old control room was used for overdubs.
 Metallica's S&M was mixed in the Garden.
 Recording artists who worked at the Plant during this period include Sammy Hagar, Kenny G, Mariah Carey, Michael Bolton, Luther Vandross, Jerry Harrison, Chris Isaak, the Dave Matthews Band, Papa Wheelie, Deftones and Booker T. Jones.
 Santana's huge comeback album, Supernatural, was made at the Plant and released in 1999.
 In 2007, Journey returned to the Plant with a new singer, Arnel Pineda, to create Revelation, their biggest album in over two decades.

 In 2005, vintage guitar collector Michael Indelicato bought the building, with Frager continuing to run the studios, but large recording studios were no longer profiting from 1970s- and 1980s-era recording budgets.
 Bob Welch once observed, "You had to have a major-label budget to afford places like the Record Plant, with all of the perks – the Jacuzzi, the decor, the psychedelic atmosphere".

-By the 2000s, bands were using their smaller budgets to buy their own recording gear.
+By the 2000s, bands were using their smaller budgets to buy their own recording equipment.
 Metallica, formerly an important client, built their own recording studio and did not book any time at the Plant.
 Frager asked Indelicato to invest in what he saw as a much-needed rejuvenation of the building, but Indelicato was overextended in his finances and could not help.
 Indelicato shut the doors in March 2008 after the Fray finished recording in studio B. Shortly thereafter, Indelicato's $5.5 million home in Tiburon was reclaimed by his mortgage company and he used the Plant as his residence.

+Sausalito facility reopening, and legal action regarding historic name

-In March 2020, the Record Plant, Sausalito was purchased by a group of investors, spearheaded by Grammy-winner Ken Caillat producer of Fleetwood Mac's "Rumours" at the Record Plant.
+In March 2020, the Record Plant, Sausalito was purchased by a group of investors, spearheaded by Ken Caillat, the co-producer of Fleetwood Mac's Rumours at the Record Plant.
 On June 19, 2021, the Record Plant Sausalito's soft launch, its name was officially changed to the Record Factory.

+Following court claims by a legal entity purporting to represent the mark holders for Record Plant Sausalito, in 2024 the site opened for business rebranded under the name "2200 Studios".